christensenacademy/christensen-academy/modules/css-layouts/textpages/css-positioning-intro.md

 Absolute positioning can be tricky for two reasons:

 1. Using absolute positioning on an element impacts how the subsequent elements display.
 Basically, subsequent elements display as if the absolutely positioned element never existed.
-2. Instead of shifting an element out of its position in normal flow, an absolutely positioned element is positioned with respect to its nearest parent that has absolute or relative positioning.
+2. An absolutely positioned element is positioned with respect to the edges of its nearest parent that has absolute or relative positioning.

 ####[jsFiddle](http://jsfiddle.net/cameron89/uTS92/)